aws-deepracer/aws-deepracer-launcher/create-your-sample-project.md

 # Creating your sample project

 The AWS DeepRacer device software is now open source to enable quick prototyping and development of your own customized robotic applications by reusing or taking inspiration from the existing AWS DeepRacer core application, sample projects, or community projects.
 The AWS DeepRacer core application and the sample projects are built as a collection of **Robot Operating System (ROS)** packages and nodes running on the base **Ubuntu 20.04 Focal Fossa** image.
 The AWS DeepRacer device comes with all the prerequisite packages and libraries installed for building and running new applications developed on the ROS 2 Foxy distribution.
-More details about the  preinstalled set of packages and libraries on the AWS DeepRacer device and installing required build systems can be found in the [Getting Started](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/getting-started.md) section of the AWS DeepRacer open-source page.
+For more information about the preinstalled set of packages and libraries on the AWS DeepRacer device and about installing the required build systems, see [Getting started with AWS Deepracer OpenSource](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/getting-started.md).
 For a detailed list of tutorials with step-by-step instructions to build skills in ROS 2, see the ROS 2 [Tutorials](https://docs.ros.org/en/foxy/Tutorials.html).

 This document can be used as a quick onboarding tutorial with high-level instructions to build your own sample application on the AWS DeepRacer device.
-A basic understanding of the ROS2 framework and associated build systems is required to develop new packages and nodes.
-The sample project is built as a collection of existing and newly built ROS Nodes; implementing your own idea for a sample project would typically follow these steps:
+A basic understanding of the ROS 2 framework and associated build systems is required to develop new packages and nodes.
+The sample project is built as a collection of existing and newly built ROS nodes; implementing your own idea for a sample project would typically follow these steps:

 * Learn about the basic building blocks of a ROS application, such as the workspace, packages, nodes, topic, and service.
 * Design your application to use various existing ROS packages and nodes built by the open-source ROS community or develop your own ROS nodes.
 * Build and test the nodes individually and then as an end-to-end application to verify the functionality.

-## Using the ROS2 CLI
+## Using the ROS 2 CLI

 Explore the following resources to learn about using the ROS 2 CLI:
 * [Understanding the ROS 2 CLI](https://docs.ros.org/en/foxy/Concepts/About-Command-Line-Tools.html)
 * [Cheat sheet](https://github.com/ubuntu-robotics/ros2_cheats_sheet/blob/master/cli/cli_cheats_sheet.pdf)

-## Steps to create your own sample project
+## Creating your own sample project
 Follow these steps to create your own sample project.

 ### Create a package and ROS nodes:

-As a first step in creating your ROS application, you will have to create a ROS workspace, create ROS packages in the workspace, and start adding ROS nodes to the packages.
+As a first step in creating your ROS application, you create an ROS workspace, create ROS packages in the workspace, and start adding ROS nodes to the packages.
 If you wish to use or modify a certain AWS DeepRacer core package node, you can do so by directly adding those nodes in your workspace so that you can build them with your sample project.
 The [AWS DeepRacer Follow the Leader (FTL)](https://github.com/aws-deepracer/aws-deepracer-follow-the-leader-sample-project) sample project is an example in which the application uses some packages as-is from the core application, modifies some of the packages, and adds new packages as part of the implementation.

 ROS uses packages to organize its programs.
 You can think of a package as all the files that a specific ROS program contains: all its CPP files, Python files, configuration files, compilation files, launch files, and parameters files.
 All those files in the package are organized with the following structure: